 The first Nordic Rare Disease Summit took place on April 12. – 13.
 2021 as a virtual event.
 TAKEDA organized and funded the Summit with Rare Diseases Denmark (Sjældne Diagnoser) as co-host.
 Partners of the Summit was EURORDIS Rare Diseases Europe, SBONN Rare Diseases Nordic Network (Sällsynta brukarorganisationers Nordiska Nätverk) and LiF (The Danish Association of the Pharmaceutical Industry).

-Nordic Rare Disease Summit will evolve around three themes: Diagnostic Delay, Patient Empowerment and Patients Access to Innovative Treatment.
-The summit will gather a broad range of participants including ministers for health from the Nordics, national and regional institutions, international organizations, patient associations, health care professionals, academics to foundations, NGOs, pharmaceutical companies and media.
+The first summit gathered more than 400 participants including national and regional institutions, international organizations, patient associations, health care professionals, academics to foundations, NGOs, pharmaceutical companies and media.

 Organization and Code of Conduct

-The summit is organized by Takeda and hosted in collaboration with Rare Diseases Denmark.
+The first summit 2021 was organized by Takeda and hosted in collaboration with Rare Diseases Denmark.
 Code of conduct: Both Takeda (funder and organizer) and Rare Diseases Denmark (co-host) stress that it is a precondition for the collaboration that all activities comply with The Danish Association of the Pharmaceutical Industry (Lif), Swedish Association of the Pharmaceutical Industry – LIF and EFPIA’s Code of Practice on Relationships between The Pharmaceutical Industry and Patient Organizations, national and EU regulations governing interactions between the pharmaceutical industry and patient organizations and Rare Disease Denmark’s ethical guidelines.
 The program will ahead of the event be submitted for pre-approval by The Danish Ethical Committee for the Pharmaceutical Industry (ENLI).